Produced by Vanitas Arts

 When the famous jazz trumpet star Joss Moody dies the world learns that he was born a Black female.
 Joss had spent over 40 years with his breasts bound, in male clothing, and avoiding situations where he might be discovered.
 He had perceived his success as a jazz musician as an opportunity to live through art without the boundaries and structures that an oppressive society imposes to restrict individuals.

 Inspired by Jackie Kay’s novel Trumpet, this project is developing an immersive reimagined version of the story combining the disciplines of performance, live music, theatre, dance and moving image.

 Following on from audience evaluations we are developing Trumpet for full performance.

-‘We go through life, we shed our skins,
+‘We go through life,

 She is Director of Multi Award Winning campaign agency Diva Creative since its inception in 1997. (divacreative.com)

 She is part of the Oracles Group of artists creating work in a collaboration @oraclesartists